Sokol space suit: Description

-The current version of the suit is the Sokol-KV2, manufactured by NPP Zvezda (НПП Звезда).
-It consists of an inner pressure layer of rubberised polycaprolactam and an outer layer of white nylon canvas.
-Boots are integrated with the suit but gloves are removable and attach by means of blue anodised aluminium wrist couplings.
-The polycarbonate visor can open on hinges mounted near the ears and seals with an anodised aluminium clavicle flange when closed; the hood or 'soft helmet' folds when the visor is raised.
-The suit has four pockets and adjustment straps on the arms, legs, chest, and abdomen.
+The modern version of Sokol consists of an inner pressure layer of rubberized polycaprolactam and an outer layer of white nylon canvas.
+The boots of the suit are integrated and unable to be removed.
+The gloves are removable, attaching to the suit via blue anodized aluminum wrist couplings.
+Sokol has a hinged polycarbonate visor mounted near the ears which seals with an anodized aluminum clavicle flange when closed, and a 'soft helmet' fabric hood which folds when the visor is raised.

 There is a suit pressure gauge on the left wrist.
-A mirror on an elastic wrist band is worn on the right—this helps the wearer see things that would otherwise be outside his or her field of view.
-During re-entry, an altimeter on a wrist strap may also be worn this gives an immediate check on cabin pressure and warns when to brace for touchdown (during the last phase of landing the cabin opens to the outside air.)
-A wristwatch is often worn as well, with an elastic wrist band replacing the strap so it may fit over the bulky suit glove.
-The watches are often privately purchased and a wide variety of Swiss and Russian models have been used.
+A mirror on an elastic wrist band is worn on the right, to help the wearer see beyond the suit's limited field of view.
+During re-entry, an altimeter on a wrist strap may also be worn, allowing an immediate check on cabin pressure and an additional method of advance warning to brace prior to touchdown, as during the last phase of landing the cabin opens to the outside air.

+Sokol is often worn with a wristwatch, with an elastic band replacing the strap to allow it to fit over the bulky suit glove.The watches are often privately purchased, and a wide variety of Swiss and Russian models have been used.

-Electrical cables are mounted on the right abdomen of the suit; on the left abdomen there are separate hoses for air and oxygen.
+Electrical cables are mounted on the right abdomen of the suit, while the left abdomen has separate hoses for air and oxygen.
 Normally, an electric blower ventilates the suit with cabin air through the larger hose at the rate of 150 L per minute.
-If the cabin pressure drops below 600 hPa, the air supply is automatically replaced with oxygen from pressurised bottles at a rate of 22 L per minute.
-Both air and oxygen exhaust through the blue pressure relief valve at the centre of the chest; this valve also regulates the pressure of the suit.
+If the cabin pressure drops below 600 hPa, the suit's air supply is automatically replaced with oxygen from pressurized bottles at a rate of 22 L per minute.
+Both air and oxygen exhaust through the blue pressure relief valve at the center of the chest; this valve also regulates the pressure of the suit.

 Effectively, the suit uses an open-circuit life support system that somewhat resembles scuba equipment.
 This has the advantage of simplicity; the disadvantage of a high rate of oxygen consumption is considered acceptable given that it is only intended for emergency use.

 The suits weigh around 10 kg and are described by those who have used them as a considerable encumbrance when worn on the ground.
-Despite this, they are intended to be worn for up to 30 hours in a pressurised environment or two hours in a vacuum.
+Despite this, they are intended to be worn for up to 30 hours in a pressurized environment or two hours in a vacuum.
 They can also float and have a neck dam that allows the visor to be raised in water without the risk of flooding the suit.
 However, Soyuz crews are provided with buoyancy aids and cold-water survival suits which would preferably be used if the Soyuz accidentally landed in water.

 As of 2002, a total of 309 flight suits had been made along with 135 training and testing suits.